Stephaniedroop/Collider_cogsci25/README.md

 ### FOLDER Main_scripts

-- `masterscript.R` - top level script to wrangle and process the participant data, run the counterfactual simulations to get model predictions and save them in folder `model_data`, run other model lesions, check model fit, plot all charts, etc. **Go here first**.
+- `masterscriptCogsci25.R` - top level script to wrangle and process the participant data, run the counterfactual simulations to get model predictions and save them in folder `model_data`, run other model lesions, check model fit, plot all charts, etc. **Go here first**.

 The masterscript sources scripts in the following order: